-It is estimated that around 103,800 of people live with HIV in the UK (PHE, 2019).
-Estimated 17% of people with HIV are not aware of the infection (NICE, 2016), increasing the risk of passing HIV when having sex without protection.
-Truvada (emtricitabine/tenofovir disoproxil) is an antiviral drug used in the treatment of HIV, alone or as part of antiviral combination therapy.
+It is estimated that around 103,800 people living with HIV in the UK (PHE, 2019).
+An estimated 17% of people with HIV are not aware of the infection (NICE, 2016), increasing the risk of passing HIV when having sex without protection.
+Truvada (emtricitabine/tenofovir Disoproxil) is an antiviral drug used in the treatment of HIV, alone or as part of antiviral combination therapy.
 Truvada is also licensed as pre-exposure prophylaxis (PrEP) medication.
 Today, I am reviewing Truvada for PrEP.
 In summary, the following will be discussed:

 - What is Truvada?

 - Truvada for PrEP: how does it work?

 - Truvada for PrEP: effectiveness.

 - How to get Truvada